1 Corporate Information

 Impairment of Financial Assets

 The Company measures the expected credit loss associated with its assets based on historical trend, industry practices and the business environment in which the entity operates or any other appropriate basis.
-The impairment methodology applied depends on whether there has been a significant increase in the credit risk.
+The impairment methodology applied depends on whether there has been a significant increase in credit risk.

-1.10 Revenue Recognition
+2.10 Revenue Recognition

-The Company recognizes revenue when the amount of revenue can be reliably measured, it is probable that future economic benefits will flow to the Company and specific criteria have been met for each of the Company’s activities as described below:
+The Company recognizes revenue when the amount of revenue can be reliably measured.
+It is probable that future economic benefits will flow to the Company and specific criteria have been met for each of the Company’s activities as described below:

 Sale of Goods

 Sales are recognized when substantial risk and rewards of ownership are transferred to customers.
-In case of domestic customer, generally sales take place when goods are dispatched or delivery is handed over to the transporter.
+In case of domestic customer, generally sales take place when goods are dispatched or delivery is handed over to transporter.
 In case of export customers, generally sales take place when goods are shipped on board based on bill of lading.

 Other Operating Revenue